 Western Energy Resource Abundance and Production

 The sheer magnitude of western energy resources plays an important role in western and U.S. economies.
-One measure of western energy resource abundance is the size of proven reserves of fuels such as petroleum, natural gas and coal.
-Alaska, California, Colorado, New Mexico and Wyoming have substantial reserves of fossil fuels.
-Wyoming, for example, has more than 35% of all US proven coal reserves.
+One measure of western energy resource abundance is the size of proven reserves of fuels such as petroleum, natural gas, and coal.
+Alaska, California, Colorado, New Mexico, and Wyoming have substantial reserves of fossil fuels.
+Wyoming, for example, has more than 35% of all U.S. proven coal reserves.
 When combined, energy supplies in the 13 western states (AK, AZ, CA, CO, HI, ID, MT, NV, NM, OR, UT, WA, and WY) provide a sizeable proportion of the total U.S. proven reserves for oil (42.1%), natural gas (30.9%), and coal (45.2%) (U.S. DOE EIA 2012f; U.S. DOE EIA n.d.).
 In addition, federal public lands, with abundant energy resources, comprise substantial proportions of the area of western states: over half in Nevada, Utah, Alaska and Idaho, 47.7 to 34.7% in California, Arizona, Colorado and New Mexico and less than 30% in Montana, Washington and Hawaii (U.S. CRS 2012b).
 Abundant fossil fuel resources as well as established political interests, policies and institutions constrain but do not prevent the expansion of renewable energy.
 Western states also have sizeable sources of solar, wind, geothermal, biomass, wave and tidal power.
 They are experiencing increased economic and political pressure to more fully develop these resources.
 Table 1 illustrates the western states’ conventional and renewable energy production for 2010.

-Table 1Western States’ FossilNuclear, and Renewable Energy Production, 2010
+Table 1: Western States’ Fossil, Nuclear, and Renewable Energy Production, 2010